riodelphino/mql-compile.nvim/README.md

 > [!Important]
 > Urgent!!!

-- [ ] actions not filterd on Quickfix generation
+- [ ] Actions not filterd on Quickfix generation
+- [ ] Add highlight color options ?
 - [ ] Adoopt to Windows
    - [ ] Any problems on Windows ?
 Tell me please.
 - [ ] Fit for `https://github.com/kevinhwang91/nvim-bqf` ?